fxm90/dev-notes/README.md

 This happens because the view is not loaded yet, but the property `self.view` shouldn't return `nil`.

-Therefore the view controller will load the view directly and call the corresponding method `viewDidLoad` afterwards.
+Therefore the view controller will load the view immediately and call the corresponding method `viewDidLoad` afterwards.

 #### Example:
 ```swift